 The prize shall be awarded to the most meritorious student who secures the highest average mark not less than 60% at the second MBBS examination and who had gained admission to the University of Peradeniya from the Galle district.

 PARASITOLOGY

-Awarded to students obtaining an average cumulative score of 70% or above in the Parasitology components of Infection 1 and Infection 2 modules, in the first attempt.
+Awarded to students obtaining an average cumulative score of 70% or above in Parasitology in the first attempt.

 V. Sivalingam Memorial Prize in Parasitology